EricFarrell/Cybersecurity-Portfolio/Active Directory/README.md

 ### Next Objective
-Join Windows 11 VM to the domain.
+- Join Windows 11 VM to the domain.
+- Disable automatic administrative logon.

 In windows 11, I navigated to the settings/system/about and selected Domain.
 I was then able to change the domain of the system by simply entering my domain name of "whatever.com".
 If I wanted to put this system into a work group, I would be able to do so from the same properties page.
 ![windows 11 VM domain join](https://github.com/user-attachments/assets/709508d2-c95c-4fbd-863e-b9d8701f92b4)